-As the leaves began to turn and campus bustled with students returning for the fall semester, Provost Alex Johnson entered the conference room, greeting his colleagues in his typical booming voice, "Welcome back everyone!
-What could be better than our first committee meeting of the year?"
+Narrator: As the leaves began to turn and campus bustled with students returning for fall semester, Provost Alex Johnson entered the conference room, greeting his colleagues in his typical booming voice.

-As his colleagues chuckled, Provost Johnson took a more serious tone, "But seriously, I'm excited we're moving into the implementation phase.
+Provost Alex Johnson: Welcome back!
+What could be better than our first committee meeting of the year?
+But seriously, I'm excited we're moving into the implementation phase.
 The planning for next month's renaming ceremony is going well, too.
-You'll be pleased-we have a gospel choir performing!"
+You'll be pleased-we have a gospel choir performing!

-Professor of Music Amy Fitzgerald's eyebrows lifted.
-"That's great," she said.
-"But are you really thinking we're just going ahead with the same plans we laid down in May?"
+Professor of Music Amy Fitzgerald (surprised): That's great, but are you really thinking we're just going ahead with the same plans we laid down in May?

-Provost Johnson paused.
-"Why not?
-Dean Mitchell has been working all summer with students and staff to orchestrate the renaming of Thompson Hall; they're doing an amazing job."
+Provost Johnson: Why not?
+Dean Mitchell has been working all summer with students and staff to orchestrate the renaming of Thompson Hall; they're doing an amazing job.

-Dean of Students Samantha Mitchell interjected enthusiastically, "You've got to see the plaque that one of the Art Department alums designed, Professor Fitzgerald!
+Dean of Students Samantha Mitchell (enthusiastically): You've got to see the plaque that one of the Art Department alums designed, Professor Fitzgerald!
 It's such a beautiful integration of Thompson College's original 1742 shield with iconography representing new growth and change; it'll take your breath away.
 Oh, and I can't wait to introduce you to our latest hire for diversity and inclusion planning!
-She's really been doing great work with the student speakers for the ceremony."
+She's really been doing great work with the student speakers for the ceremony.

-"But what about this summer's protests, and all the posters I saw on my way from the parking lot, and tomorrow's march?"
-Professor Fitzgerald questioned.
-"Maybe it's just my jet lag, but frankly it didn't occur to me that we would just keep moving ahead implementing the report without revisiting our recommendations in light of everything that's happened.
+Professor Fitzgerald: But what about this summer's protests, and all the posters I saw on my way from the parking lot, and tomorrow's march?
+Maybe it's just my jet lag, but frankly it didn't occur to me that we would just keep moving ahead implementing the report without revisiting our recommendations in light of everything that's happened.
 Things have changed.
 What felt bold in May-like renaming Thompson Hall-feels, I don't know, maybe too tentative now.
-Don't we need to talk about this?"
+Don't we need to talk about this?

-It had been a fraught summer at Thompson College, a small liberal arts college that was previously best known for an overabundance of used book stores and a fierce ultimate frisbee team.
+Narrator: It had been a fraught summer at Thompson College, a small liberal arts college that was previously best known for an overabundance of used book stores and a fierce ultimate frisbee team.
 The previous year, students in a senior historiography seminar had mounted a powerful public exhibition about the Thompson family's history of slave ownership and multigenerational investment in the slave trade.
 One of the most shocking exhibits was a series of excerpts from one of the Thompson brothers' diaries from the 1830s that trafficked in explicitly racist tropes; although the language wasn't unusual for the time, many Thompson College students, staff, and faculty alike seized on the excerpts as demonstrating the college's history of white supremacy and continued practices of racial exclusion.